soyuka/explorer/README.md

 ## Thoughts and improvements

 I did this because I could not find a light file explorer.
 I tried pydio but it's heavy and long to install.
+I also tried h5ai but it does not have users support and has a lot of client-side javascript.
+Here, there are [only 2 javascript lines](https://github.com/soyuka/explorer/blob/master/views/index.haml#L60).
 Features like in-place text editing, images viewer could be nice but they will add some significant overload.
 An unarchiver could be a nice feature too but will require some dependencies (eg: unrar).